 Warm weather continues well into September, but the red-hot days of the high summer season are gone, and with them the majority of the crowds.

-Porto in the north of the country is seeing pleasant highs now of around 75°F (24°C), though the rains are starting to slowly return, with up to five wet days in the month.
+Porto, in the north of the country, is now seeing pleasant highs of around 75°F (24°C), though the rains are slowly returning, with up to five wet days in the month.
 Temperatures in Lisbon and the Algarve are a shade warmer, reaching up to 79°F (26°C), so ideal for exploring or just hitting the beach.
 While the days are still balmy, evenings get cooler as the month progresses, so consider packing a sweater.

 Crowds & Costs

-While the cities are still fairly lively, receiving a steady flow of travelers, they are certainly far less crowded than in July or August, and the lack of lines makes it more pleasurable to visit the big-hitter attractions.
+While the cities are still fairly lively, receiving a steady flow of travelers, they're certainly far less crowded than in July or August, and the lack of lines makes it more pleasurable to visit the big-hitter attractions.

 Plan your trip to Portugal